Aadim-alt/Productivity-Tracker/README.md

 # GitHub Productivity Tracker

-A professional-level web application that tracks and visualizes your GitHub activity and productivity metrics.
+A web application that tracks and visualizes your GitHub activity and productivity metrics.

 ## Features